jmoiron/metasync/README.md

 photos available, but a session or a specific photo was taken from a well known location (eg. a landmark), you can use this to set it manually.

-Up until this point, _no changes_ have been ade to your photos.
+Up until this point, _no changes_ have been made to your photos.
 To apply the changes to the files on disk, you can click the red "save" button.